Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Afternoon: Polignano a Mare

-After exploring Monopoli’s Old Town in the morning, continue north along the coast to Polignano a Mare, one of Puglia’s most famous coastal towns.
-You can choose to relax on the iconic beach, Lama Monachile, or book a boat trip to explore the surrounding beaches and caves.
+After exploring Monopoli’s Old Town in the morning, we continued north along the coast to Polignano a Mare.
+We relaxed on the iconic Lama Monachile beach, but there’s also the option to book a boat trip to explore the surrounding beaches and caves.

 A rocky cove with clear blue water, surrounded by stone buildings with white facades in Polignano a Mare.
 A must visit on your puglia itinerary